 For each transmission within a bundle of the dynamic grant, the sequence of redundancy versions is determined according to clause 6.1.2.1 of TS 38.214 [7].
 For each transmission within a bundle of the configured uplink grant, the sequence of redundancy versions is determined according to clause 6.1.2.3 of TS 38.214 [7].

-For configured uplink grants configured with cg-RetransmissionTimer, the redundancy version zero is used for initial transmissions and UE implementation selects redundancy version for retransmissions.

 For each uplink grant, the HARQ entity shall:

 1> identify the HARQ process associated with this grant, and for each identified HARQ process: